McCollum Fact Sheet: FY2018 Interior-Environment Appropriations

-This week, Congress will vote on a $1.07 trillion omnibus spending bill to fund the government through September 30, 2017.
-The bill provides $32.28 billion for functions under the Interior-Environment Appropriations Subcommittee.
+Today, Congress passed a $1.3 trillion omnibus spending bill to fund the government through September 30, 2018.
+The bill provides $35.25 billion for functions under the Interior-Environment Appropriations Subcommittee.

 Protecting Our Environment

-- The bill includes $2.257 billion for the Clean Water State Revolving Fund and the Drinking Water State Revolving Fund, both of which help communities keep our water clean.
+- The bill includes $2.856 billion for the Clean Water State Revolving Fund and the Drinking Water State Revolving Fund, both of which promote public health in our communities through improved water infrastructure.

-- The bill provides $300 million for the Great Lakes Restoration Initiative, which is helping with vital investments that protect the largest surface freshwater system in the world.
+- The bill provides $300 million for the Great Lakes Restoration Initiative, which funds vital investments to clean up and protect the largest surface freshwater system in the world.

 - Dozens of harmful policy provisions pushed by House Republicans were removed, including those that would have delisted endangered species, rescinded environmental protections, and chipped away at our public lands.

 - The FY2018 omnibus bill provides $3.064 billion for the Bureau of Indian Affairs and Bureau of Indian Education, an increase of $204 million over FY2017.

 - This includes a $100 million increase to repair and replace dilapidated school buildings.

 - The bill includes a $25 million increase for public safety in Indian Country.

 - The bill includes $5.537 billion for the Indian Health Service, $498 million more than in FY2017, to help meet critical health care needs throughout Indian Country.